 Personal use of Company assets: Directors may not use Company assets, labor or information for personal use unless approved by the Chairman of the Nominating and Governance Committee or as part of a compensation or expense reimbursement program available to all directors.
 Incidental personal use of assets such as computers, telephones, and supplies is permitted.
 Investments by a director or by an entity controlled by a director or in which a director has the ability to make investment decisions on behalf of the

-entity, in 5% or less of the outstanding securities of a publicly-traded company, which company is a customer, vendor or competitor of the Company, will not be considered a conflict of interest, so long as such investment does not represent a material portion of the director’s net worth or the value of the entity.
+the entity, in 5% or less of the outstanding securities of a publicly-traded company, which company is a customer, vendor or competitor of the Company, will not be considered a conflict of interest, so long as such investment does not represent a material portion of the director’s net worth or the value of the entity.
 For additional guidance, please see the MEC Conflicts of Interest Corporate Policy, applicable to employees, officers, and directors of the Company.

 Any director with an interest, relationship or responsibility which conflicts with the interest of the Company shall recuse himself or herself from any reporting, discussions or vote on the issue that gave rise to the conflict and, if necessary, from the Board meeting, or applicable part thereof.
 In cases of potential conflict, the Board, with the abstention of the interested director, may decide whether such director may participate in any reporting, discussion or vote on the issue that gave rise to the potential conflict.
-In circumstances where a director has a significant, ongoing and irreconcilable conflict, and where such personal or outside interest, relationship or responsibility significantly impedes the director’s ability to carry out his or her fiduciary responsibility to the Company, resignation from the Board or the conflicting interest may be required of the director by the Board.
+In circumstances where a director has a significant, ongoing and irreconcilable conflict, and where such person or outside interest, relationship or responsibility significantly impedes the director’s ability to carry out his or her fiduciary responsibility to the Company, resignation from the Board or the conflicting interest may be required of the director by the Board.

 Each Board member shall complete an annual disclosure form, identifying any relationships, positions or circumstances in which he or she is involved that could rise to the level of a conflict of interest.